You are here

 Space may be allowable as a direct cost for non-federal sponsors, depending on the sponsor requirements.
-(See section on space below.)

-Federal sponsors and indirect costs
+Federal sponsors and indirect (or F&A) costs

-For sponsored projects supported by the federal government, the Uniform Guidance §§ 200.413 and 200.414 (formerly circular A-21) prescribe the allowability of certain costs and the assignment of those allowable costs as direct or indirect.
+For sponsored projects supported by the federal government, the Uniform Guidance §§ 200.413 and 200.414 (formerly circular A-21) prescribe the allowability of certain costs and the assignment of those allowable costs as direct or "indirect."
 With certain limitations, 2 CFR §200.413 is intended to enable U-M to recover full costs on projects sponsored by federal agencies.
-(For indirect costs, the Uniform Guidance uses the term "Facilities and Administrative" or "F&A" costs.)
+(For F&A costs, the Uniform Guidance uses the term "Facilities and Administrative" or "F&A" costs.)